prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 *   Dynamic Photo Gallery Tag Cloud widget  with image tag cloud and text tag cloud options.
 *   Possibility to include both videos and images within a single simple gallery.
 *   Add ons support.
+*   Possibility of changing the roles of who can edit the galleries/albums/images (Author/All Users)

 == Installation ==